DalyDY/MarkdownNote/README.md

 ---

 ## Installation
-- This is the installation for eclpise IDE only
+- This is the installation for eclipse IDE only
 ### Additional library:
 1. Commonmark
 2. itextpdf